-There are two basic facts to know about the Canadian job market.
-First, the “invisible market“, i.e. job offers and positions that are never formally advertised, is huge.
+There are two things to remember about the Canadian job market.
+First, the “invisible market,” i.e. job offers and positions that are never formally advertised, is huge.
 A second related fact is the importance of the “reference system” and word-of-mouth recommendations.

 I can’t stress it enough—having people willing to act as a reference and vouch for your work skills and personal qualities is often the best job-search weapon you can have.
-As a freelancer, I see it all the time.
+It’s mine as a freelancer.
 I think 80% of my clients were referred by existing clients or friends.

 I get reference or recommendation requests from strangers all the time, usually through LinkedIn.
-Some want me to sponsor them to immigrate to Canada (of course, random stranger, you can also come and live in our house!), some ask me to help them find a job.
+Sometimes, the person want me to sponsor them to immigrate to Canada (of course, random stranger, you can also come and live in our house!).
+Occasionally, someone asks me to help them find a job.

 I will not help someone I don’t know get a job.
 I’m nice, not stupid.
 Oh, I’ll provide links to job posting websites and share basic information, of course.
 But I won’t vouch for you because I don’t know you.